-Either strategy has to produce the kill and keep hints that can be incorporated into the program source code or used during the compilation phase to insert appropriate kill and keep instructions into the generated code.
-In the sequel a reference corresponds to the source code expression or a load/store instruction that may result in different accesses.
-For example, given an array A, the expression A[i] in the program is a reference that would generate different accesses to A depending on the value of i.
+The strategy has to produce the kill and keep hints that can be incorporated into the program source code or used during the compilation phase to insert appropriate kill and keep instructions into the generated code.
+In the sequel, a reference corresponds to the source code expression or a load/store instruction that may result in different accesses.
+For example, given an array A, the expression A[i] in the program is a reference that would generate different accesses to the array if A[i] is part of a loop that is iterated multiple times.